rails/webpacker/docs/css.md

 # CSS, SASS and SCSS

-Webpacker supports import css, sass and scss files directly into your javascript files and have them compiled automatically.
+Webpacker supports importing css, sass and scss files directly into your javascript files.

 ## Import styles into your JS app